hliulab/FourierDrug/README.md

 ## 3. Unzip datasets
 Enter the datasets directory, and you will find five compressed files.
 Each corresponds to the experiments conducted in this study: the LOOV GDSC dataset (hold-out), single-cell drug sensitivity (single-cell), GCGA patient drug response (patient), drug response dynamics transition (dynamic), and the ablation experiment (ablation).
-You may extract the dataset of interest to proceed with the subsequent steps.
+You may extract the dataset of interest (e.g. hold-out) to proceed with the subsequent steps using the command:
 ~~~bash
 cd datasets
 unzip hold-out